AmnaMazen/Test-widowx-Arm/README.md

 Author name: Amna Mazen Ali

-This file is a tutorial for testing the joints of widowx_Arm by three methods.
+This file is a tutorial for testing the joints of widowx_Arm by two methods.